ParmenidesSartre/Regov/README.md

     ```

     Returns an access token upon successful login.
 The access token should be used to authenticate requests to the DataService microservice.

-3. GET `/auth/verify`: Verify the access token, usually used by the DataService microservice to check if a request is authorized.
-The access token should be passed via an Authorization header.

 ### DataService Microservice